 by Sue Hirst

-Managing for Value (MFV) is a simple philosophy: everything we do should maximize value for the business owner/s or shareholders.
+Managing for Value (MFV) is a simple philosophy: everything we do should maximise value for the business owner/s or shareholders.
 MFV provides a fresh approach to running your business.
-It will require us to think and act differently, to put at the centre of what we do – the overall objective viz: to grow shareholder value over time.
+It will require us to think and act differently, to put at the centre of what we do – the overall objective: to grow shareholder value over time.
 It affects everything – from how decisions are made, to how we deploy our resources (time, money, people, information, materials and equipment) at every level.

 We all face alternatives and make choices daily.
 MFV provides a framework within which all goals, objectives, decisions, strategies and achievements are judged according to whether they result in additional value being generated.

 Business owners invest in a business with the expectation of receiving an appropriate return on their investment.
 There are many investment opportunities open to business owners.
 The return they receive from their business must be at least equal to, or higher than, the return they receive from other investment products of equivalent risk.
 The return required by the business owners therefore becomes the cost of equity capital.
 We create value for our business owners or shareholders by earning a profit greater than the cost of our capital.

 In simple terms:

 Economic Profit = Earnings – Cost of Capital

 A positive Economic Profit means value has been created; a negative one means value has been destroyed.